bridgetownrb/bridgetown/bridgetown-website/src/_docs/collections.md

 ## Output

-If you'd like Bridgetown to create a rendered page for each document in your collection, you can set the `output` key to `true` in your collection metadata in `bridgetown.config.yml`:
+If you'd like Bridgetown to create a rendered page for each resource in your collection, make sure the `output` key is set to `true` in your collection metadata in `bridgetown.config.yml`:

 ```yaml
 collections: